-HB-1-3550 Paragraph 4.2 Overview
+HB-1-3550 Paragraph 4.2 Overview [7 CFR 3550.53(a) and (g), 7 CFR 3550.54]

 A. Key Concepts for Income Determinations

 1. Income Definitions

 Three income definitions are used.
 Whenever income determinations are made, it is essential that the Loan Originator use the correct income definition and consider income from the appropriate household members.
 To determine whether the applicant will be able to repay a loan, the Loan Originator must use repayment income.
 To determine whether an applicant is income-eligible to receive a program loan or payment subsidies, the Loan Originator must use adjusted income.
 Adjusted income is calculated in 2 steps.
 First, the annual income of all household members is calculated.
 Then, certain household deductions for which the family may qualify are subtracted from annual income to compute adjusted income.